-Qosmos is a software provider whose Network Intelligence technology is used by software vendors and equipment providers to decode network traffic.
+Qosmos, a division of Enea, is a software provider whose Network Intelligence technology is used by software vendors and equipment providers to decode network traffic.
 Qosmos technology improves network and application performance; ensures greater security of data, networks and society; and enables the creation of entirely new applications and services.
 Our components are integrated into a wide variety of commercial network security and telecommunications applications, including traffic management, Quality of Service, firewalls, mobile billing, market research and more.

 Qosmos is committed to socially responsible business practices, treating our employees, our customers and partners, and more generally, our communities, with respect and dignity.
 Qosmos supports the United Nations Universal Declaration of Human Rights and the Global Compact, along with the Electronic Industry Citizen Coalition (EICC) Code of Conduct.

 Qosmos adheres to all applicable national and international laws regarding the sale, use and export of our technology in the countries in which we operate, and operates in compliance with applicable regulations such as protecting copyright and intellectual property, privacy and data security.

 We commit to provide our employees a safe and ethical place of work, supporting rights and responsibilities such as non-discrimination, fair wages, immigration and anti-corruption practices.
 These principles are reflected in our employee code of conduct and human resources policies.

 Qosmos expects its suppliers and customers to follow high standards of business conduct.
 We assess the business practices of our partners as part of the qualification process.